gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

 Kotlin
 ------

 We switched to Kotlin as our primary development language.
-The Gini Pay Bank SDK is still usable from Java, but we recommend to upgrade to Kotlin to avoid the overhead incurred by the non-Java idiomatic style when using it with Java.
+The Gini Bank SDK is still usable from Java, but we recommend to upgrade to Kotlin to avoid the overhead incurred by the non-Java idiomatic style when using it with Java.

 Gini Capture SDK
 ----------------

-The `Gini Capture SDK <https://developer.gini.net/gini-capture-sdk-android/html/#>`_ supersedes the Gini Vision Library.
+The `Gini Capture SDK <https://developer.gini.net/gini-mobile-android/capture-sdk/sdk/html>`_ supersedes the Gini Vision Library.

 This migration guide will often refer to the Gini Capture SDK because it is used to fulfill the same functionality as the Gini Vision Library did.

-Gini Pay API Library
+Gini Bank API Library
 --------------------

+// TODO: update links after Bank API is available

-The `Gini Pay API Library <https://github.com/gini/gini-pay-api-lib-android>`_ supersedes the Gini API SDK and is used to communicate with the `Gini Pay API <https://pay-api.gini.net/documentation/#gini-pay-api-documentation-v1-0>`_.
+The `Gini Bank API Library <https://github.com/gini/gini-mobile-android/tree/main/bank-api-library>`_ supersedes the Gini API SDK and is used to communicate with the `Gini Bank API <https://pay-api.gini.net/documentation/#gini-pay-api-documentation-v1-0>`_.

-You will only need to directly interact with the Gini Pay API Library if you implement a custom networking layer.
+You will only need to directly interact with the Gini Bank API Library if you implement a custom networking layer.
 If you use the default networking implementation you don't need to interact with it.

 Configuration
 -------------

-The entry point is the ``GiniPayBank`` singleton and to configure the capture feature you need to pass a ``CaptureConfiguration`` object to its ``setCaptureConfiguration()`` method.
+The entry point is the ``GiniBank`` singleton and to configure the capture feature you need to pass a ``CaptureConfiguration`` object to its ``setCaptureConfiguration()`` method.

 The ``CaptureConfiguration`` contains the same options as the Gini Vision Library's ``GiniVision.Builder``.